acmgroup/destinydocs/SSE/Live Telemetry through SSE.md

 Before we kick of things lets answer some common questions:

-1. What happens if the connection closes due to technical issues?
+1. Q: What happens if the connection closes due to technical issues?

-When using a browser the connection is restarted automatically.
+A: When using a browser the connection is restarted automatically.
 If you are not using the API through a browser but through a 3'rd party client please make sure it does the same.

-2. How many connections can be made?
+2. Q: How many connections can be made?
 Do I need to make a connection for every unit/vehicle I want to monitor?

-SSE browser clients can only make 6 connections in total (and the limitation is shared across tabs), however, you only need one connection as you can monitor multiple units and vehicles over a single connection.
+A: SSE browser clients can only make 6 connections in total (and the limitation is shared across tabs), however, you only need one connection as you can monitor multiple units and vehicles over a single connection.

-3. Does this work like Websockets?
+3. Q: Does this work like Websockets?

-Unlike Websockets, SSE is uni-directional, meaning that you can only receive data from it.
+A: Unlike Websockets, SSE is uni-directional, meaning that you can only receive data from it.
 However, subscriptions to monitor specific units/vehicles are done through our standard HTTP API.

-4. Why can't I use Websockets instead?
+4. Q: Why can't I use Websockets instead?

-Websocket integration will be coming in the future.
+A: Websocket integration will be coming in the future.

-5. Will the connection remain active automatically?
+5. Q: Will the connection remain active automatically?

-The SSE server will send 'ping' events which you must answer back with a 'pong' through our HTTP API.
+A: The SSE server will send 'ping' events which you must answer back with a 'pong' through our HTTP API.
 This is explained further down in the guide.

-6. How many units / vehicles can I monitor like this at the same time?
+6. Q: How many units / vehicles can I monitor like this at the same time?

-You can potentially monitor 100's of units / vehicles using SSE.
+A: You can potentially monitor 100's of units / vehicles using SSE.
 That being said, the use case for this leans towards front-end live monitoring by individual users on their web browsers, phones or tablets, where a user selects a vehicle or unit to view, and the subscription is then made.
 For high volume traffic and data recording please contact ACMGroup for further details.

 # Other SSE 3'rd Party Clients